-"The second matter which has caused sadness to those concerned with the state of the courts in Australia is the fact that three judicial officers, one a member of the High Court, have been charged with offences concerning the administration of justice.
+The second matter which has caused sadness to those concerned with the state of the courts in Australia is the fact that three judicial officers, one a member of the High Court, have been charged with offences concerning the administration of justice.
 Two have been convicted, but have appeals, or similar procedures, pending, and one is awaiting trial.
 These matters are all sub judice and I can say no more about them.
 But there is one thing that I do wish to say.
-I am sure that no one who knows anything about the working of the law in Australia has any doubt about the complete integrity of the judicial system as a whole, and notwithstanding the tendency of some Australians to denigrate those who hold high office, I shall be very surprised if the majority of ordinary citizens hold any different opinion."47
+I am sure that no one who knows anything about the working of the law in Australia has any doubt about the complete integrity of the judicial system as a whole, and notwithstanding the tendency of some Australians to denigrate those who hold high office, I shall be very surprised if the majority of ordinary citizens hold any different opinion.

-On the applicant's application, Cantor J reserved 21 questions for the consideration of the Full Court of the High Court under s 72 of the Judiciary Act.48 In the Supreme Court the applicant moved to arrest judgment on the ground that on its proper construction, s 43 of the Crimes Act was incapable of applying to the facts alleged in the indictment and, alternatively if it could be so applied, it was beyond the legislative power of the Commonwealth.49 On the application for the Attorney-General for the State of New South Wales, "that part of the cause pending in the criminal division of the Supreme Court of New South Wales which raises the question whether s 43 of the Crimes Act 1914 applies in respect of committal proceedings with respect to indictable offences against the laws of the Commonwealth conducted by a Magistrate appointed under the Justices Act 1902 (NSW), and if so, whether in relation to such committal proceedings s 43 of the Crimes Act, and s 68 of the Judiciary Act are valid laws of the Commonwealth, and whether, prior to its repeal, s 85E of the Crimes Act 1914 was a valid law of the Commonwealth", was removed into the High Court under s 40 of the Judiciary Act.50
+On Murphy's application, Cantor J reserved 21 questions for the consideration of the Full Court of the High Court under s 72 of the Judiciary Act.
+In the Supreme Court Murphy moved to arrest judgment on the ground that on its proper construction, s 43 of the Crimes Act was incapable of applying to the facts alleged in the indictment and, alternatively if it could be so applied, it was beyond the legislative power of the Commonwealth.
+On the application for the Attorney-General for the State of New South Wales, 'that part of the cause pending in the criminal division of the Supreme Court of New South Wales which raises the question whether s 43 of the Crimes Act 1914 applies in respect of committal proceedings with respect to indictable offences against the laws of the Commonwealth conducted by a Magistrate appointed under the Justices Act 1902 (NSW), and if so, whether in relation to such committal proceedings s 43 of the Crimes Act, and s 68 of the Judiciary Act are valid laws of the Commonwealth, and whether, prior to its repeal, s 85E of the Crimes Act 1914 was a valid law of the Commonwealth', was removed into the High Court under s 40 of the Judiciary Act.

 The questions reserved by Cantor J and those removed were heard together by the High Court in R v Murphy (1985) 158 CLR 596 on 12 to 14 August 1985.
 On 20 August the remaining six members of the High Court handed down a unanimous joint judgment.
-Their Honours held that an attempt to pervert the course of committal proceedings in relation to an alleged offence against a law of the Commonwealth is an attempt to pervert the course of justice in relation to the judicial power of the
+Their Honours held that an attempt to pervert the course of committal proceedings in relation to an alleged offence against a law of the Commonwealth is an attempt to pervert the course of justice in relation to the judicial power of the Commonwealth within the meaning of s 43 and that in relation to such committal proceedings, s 43 of the Crimes Act, and s 68 (2) of the Judiciary Act are valid laws of the Commonwealth.
+The questions reserved under s 72 of

-47 (1985) ALJ 522, 522.
+&lt;sup>49 (1985) ALJ 522, 522.

-48 R v Murphy, above n 41, 45; R v Murphy, above n 42, 597.
+&lt;sup>50 R v Murphy, above n 43, 45; R v Murphy, above n 44, 597.

-49 R v Murphy, above n 41, 45.
+&lt;sup>51 R v Murphy, above n 43, 45.

-$^{^{50}}$ R v Murphy, above n 42, 598.
+&lt;sup>52 R v Murphy, above n 44, 598.